Vong Sarendy

-Sarendy Vong (October 3, 1929 – April 17, 1975) was a Fleet Admiral in the Khmer Republic.
+Sarendy Vong (3 October 1929 – 17 April 1975) was a Fleet Admiral in the Khmer Republic.
 He held his most prominent position as the head of the Khmer National Navy (MNK) from 1970 to 1975 and as a member of the Supreme Committee which ran the Khmer republic during the Phnom Penh siege.
+Vong committed suicide on 17 April 1975 to avoid the persecution of the Khmer Rouge as well as the orders of Angkar after taking over the capital city.

 Early and personal life

-Sarendy Vong was born in Phnom Penh on October 3, 1929.
+Sarendy Vong was born in Phnom Penh on 3 October 1929.
 During his childhood, he lived in the village of Mong in Battambang province.
-At age 11, after the death of his father, the incumbent village chief, he traveled to Phnom Penh with his older brother to finish his studies.
+At age 11, after the death of his father, the incumbent village chief, he travelled to Phnom Penh with his older brother to finish his studies.
 After graduation, Sarendy commenced his military studies in France.
 In 1963, he married Nareine Saphon.
-The couple have had 3 children, Narendy (1963), Sirenda (1964) and Saphira (1966), now of French citizenship.
+The couple have had 3 children.